Tloops/tloops.github.io/_pages/about.md

 Remarkably, I was teaching Java in SUSTech as a tutor and gained many compliments and support.
 Until now, nearly **1,600+** students (40% of total undergraduates) in SUSTech have taken my classes.
 And I'm enjoying teaching and helping noobs with fixing their bugs.

+My research group, iMED, has just started to explore Education Intelligence, which aims to empower education with AI.
+I am one of the core members.
+I like to help others, and it would be even cooler if I could design an AI assistant to make help more convenient and timely!

 ## Hobbies

 Beyond academics, I have a wide range of interests.
 I enjoy singing and sometimes rap.
 I have performed on many big stages (though they weren't actually that big, haha).

 Recently, I've become fascinated with board games, particularly strategy ones like **Ark Nova**, for their strategic depth and requirement for long-term planning and rational competition.

+Last Updated on: Jan.
+14th, 2025